awsdocs/amazon-lumberyard-user-guide/doc_source/building-your-lumberyard-game-project.md

    For more information about other build commands or variables, see [Build Configuration](waf-commands.md#build-configuration) and [Creating Game Builds](game-build-intro.md)\.

-1. After the previous command was successful, start Lumberyard Editor\.
+1. After the previous command was successful, start Lumberyard Editor\